 Here’s to Colombia!
 I return to this origin again and again, because it always gives me complex cups with unique personalities depending on the brewing method.

 What does Ruby Coffee Roasters add to Colombia’s reputation?
-Does it hold up among today’s best specialty coffee?
+Does it hold up among today’s best single origin decaf coffee?
 Let’s take a look at this leading origin and why it remains a powerhouse.
 If you want to see more on quality decaf coffee, check out my recent review on Methodical Coffee’s Decaf Cauca.

 Without further ado:

-This bag hails from the Cauca region in Colombia.
+This single origin decaf coffee bag hails from the Cauca region in Colombia.
 This slice of land is considered absolutely perfect for growing coffee, boasting the volcanic soil and high altitude needed to bring consistently high-quality harvests.

 After a while you can easily taste the difference.